 For any tuition and billing related inquiries please contact Student Financial Services at 212-342-4790 or visit this page.

 To schedule an appointment with a Financial Aid Officer, please our plan a visit page.

 There are five steps involved in developing your in-school budget:

 It is important that you build up some form of liquid savings that can be used prior to arriving on campus.
-This will help you cover start up costs such as first month's rent security deposits, moving expenses, etc., while waiting for your financial aid to deposit into your student account.
+This will help you cover initial costs such as first month's rent, security deposits, moving expenses, etc., while waiting for your financial aid to deposit into your student account.

-Finally, all students who are accepted and enroll in a degree program must be sure to arrive to New York City with at least one month of living expenses (preferably two).
-The federal loan disbursement process does not take place until two weeks into the start of every semester.
+All students who enroll in a degree program must arrive in New York City with at least one month of living expenses (preferably two), as the federal loan disbursement process does not take place until two weeks into the start of every semester.

 If you have any further questions or concerns please contact us at 212-305-4113 or sphfinaid [at] columbia.edu (email us). **Due to the COVID-19 pandemic, administrators are currently not in the financial aid office.
 They are working remotely.
 Please email sphfinaid [at] columbia.edu for any questions, concerns, or to set up an appointment.**